UPSCb/Documentation/docs/Microscopy.md

 ### On common lab computers

-These are e.g.computers associated with lab instruments from the microscopy facility or others (RNA/DNA lab).
+These are e.g. computers associated with lab instruments from the microscopy facility or others (RNA/DNA lab).

 ## Microscopy platform